 Before feeding plants or amending soil with bone meal, it is very important to have your soil tested by a reputable local lab.
-Most Bay area soil is very high in phosphorus, but not always.
 Unfortunately, over-the-counter soil tests are too unreliable to be worthwhile.
 Also, amending your soil with bone meal may attract raccoons or dogs, who will dig up your plants in search of a hidden treat that they will never find.

 Invest in a good soil test to see if your garden can benefit from bone meal.